Best Deal Platforms for Restaurants 2026

 Best for: restaurants of all types that want to grow through reputation rather than discounting.
 Especially effective for restaurants with distinctive food, great service, or a unique atmosphere that generates genuine word-of-mouth.

 Your POS system likely has a built-in loyalty program or an affordable add-on.
 Square Loyalty costs $45/month per location.
 Toast's loyalty features are included in many plans.
-These programs reward your existing customers for repeat visits at full price — the exact opposite of the Groupon model.
+These programs reward your existing customers for repeat visits at full price.

 Effective restaurant loyalty programs offer points per dollar spent, birthday and anniversary rewards, and tiered benefits for frequent visitors.
-The key insight is that it costs five to seven times more to acquire a new customer than to retain an existing one.
-Every dollar spent on loyalty for full-price customers delivers better ROI than discounting to attract deal-seekers.
+The retention math is well established — it generally costs five to seven times more to acquire a new customer than to retain an existing one.
+Every dollar spent on loyalty for full-price customers delivers strong ROI relative to discount-driven new-customer channels.

-Combine a loyalty program with Recommended referrals for the strongest growth strategy: Recommended brings in new customers through trusted word-of-mouth, and your loyalty program converts them into regulars who visit at full price.
+Combine a loyalty program with Recommended referrals for a strong combined strategy: Recommended brings in new customers through trusted word-of-mouth, and your loyalty program converts them into regulars who visit at full price.

 Best for: restaurants with an existing customer base to reward.
-Essential for any restaurant that has been using Groupon — redirect that budget to rewarding the customers you already have.
+A natural fit for any restaurant reallocating budget away from discount-driven channels.

 Food is inherently visual and shareable.
 A well-managed Instagram or TikTok presence can generate consistent new customer traffic without any platform fees or revenue sharing.
 The investment is time rather than money.